cvilas/guidance/people/hiring.md

 - Request for and review [work samples](./media/work_samples.pdf) from prospective hires
   - Don't make them do [homework](./media/homework.pdf)
 - Give them the driver's seat
+  - Ask them to come prepared to show off their work, as described [here](./media/colleagues_wanted.pdf)
   - Ask about moments of pride they had in their careers.
 Seek to understand what drives them.
+  - "What have you built that you are proud of?"
   - "What questions did you wish I asked?"
-  - Tell them to come prepared to show off their work, as described [here](./media/colleagues_wanted.pdf)
 - Give them a challenge
   - Introduce the candidate to specific problems they would be working on if they were to join.
 Seek their insights.
 Since it is an ongoing problem, there are no right answers.
 But if they seem uninterested or uninsightful, they are unlikely to be fit for the role.